heldwein/quickstart/ejb-security-interceptors/README.md

 Rather than open multiple client connections, this quickstart offers an alternative solution.
 The identity used to authenticate the connection is given permission to execute a request as a different user.
 This is achieved with the addition of the following three components:

-1. A client side interceptor to pass the requested identity to the remote server.
+1. A client side EJB interceptor (which is a JBoss specific API) to pass the requested identity to the remote server.
-2. A server side interceptor to receive the identity and request that the call switches to that identity.
+2. A server side container interceptor (which is just a regular Java EE interceptor but configured in a JBoss specific way) to receive the identity and request that the call switches to that identity.
 3. A JAAS LoginModule to decide if the user of the connection is allowed to execute requests as the specified identity.

-The quickstart then makes use of two EJBs, `SecuredEJB` and `IntermediateEJB`, to verify that the propagation and identity switching is correct.
+This quickstart then makes use of two EJBs, `SecuredEJB` and `IntermediateEJB`, to verify that the propagation and identity switching is correct.

 1. The `SecuredEJB` which has three methods: